 When I started this blog, I was the chief of staff for a medium-sized, successful organization, where I was responsible for hiring, firing, promoting, managing, all of that.
 In 2010, I left that job and struck out on my own, doing consulting work on the same issues I write about here.

 I am not a perfect manager, and I don’t have all the answers.
 But I do think about management and hiring and systems for getting things done pretty much constantly.
 And I’m bossy, so I like to tell you my opinion.
 So if you’re not sure what the hell your manager is thinking, or how to ask for a raise, or whether you might be in danger of getting fired, or how to act in a second interview … ask away.

 Some of my biases —

 - I believe the whole point of managing is to get things done.
 Everything else follows from there.

 - I believe that employers and employees should just be straightforward with each other and not let things fester.
-Unless you’re deluded or a jerk, honesty usually leads you someplace good.
+Unless you’re deluded or a jerk, candor usually leads you someplace good.
 (And if you are deluded or a jerk, you have bigger problems anyway.)

 - I believe that you should take criticism gracefully, even when you disagree with it.
 If nothing else, you’re learning something valuable about how someone else sees you.